Alexandra L. Mertens

 Before joining Stoel Rives, Alex was a senior associate at Fredrikson & Byron, P.A. in Minneapolis (2006-2011).

-- Represented subsidiary of sPower in its back-leverage debt financing of three portfolios of solar PV projects (25 projects, totaling 144 MW) in California and New York by a club of lenders, including KeyBank National Association, OneWest Bank, and Zions Bank.
+- Represented a subsidiary of sPower in its back-leverage debt financing of three portfolios of solar PV projects (25 projects, totaling 144 MW) in California and New York by a club of lenders, including KeyBank National Association, OneWest Bank, and Zions Bank.

-- Represented Kina'ole Capital Partners, LLC in a $13 million tax equity financing with a subsidiary of Patagonia, Inc. and a $10 million debt financing of a residential solar fund comprising over 1,000 systems in Hawaii.
+- Represented Kina'ole Capital Partners, LLC in a $13 million partnership flip tax equity financing with a subsidiary of Patagonia, Inc. and a $10 million debt financing of a residential solar fund comprising over 1,000 systems in Hawaii.

 - Represented Capital Dynamics in the tax equity financing of an 11.5 MW portfolio of solar projects in Massachusetts and California.